mattslay/Sublime-Text-2-Syntax-Coloring-for-Visual-FoxPro/README.md

 >JSON Source file: Visual Foxpro.JSON-tmLanguage
  XML file: Visual Foxpro.tmLanguage

 Technically, you only need the XML file to allow Sublime Text to do the coloring.
-If you want to make changes you could hack the XML directly, but it's a better practice , to edit the JSON file, and then do a "build" to re-generate the xml file.
+If you want to make changes you could hack the XML file directly, but it's a better practice to edit the JSON file, and then do a "build" to re-generate the xml file.

 ##Where to place the files...
 Copy the files to this location (Windows 7 folor location):